 As students begin to learn more idioms, a new challenge can be to bring in short stories.
 Instead of being given idioms alone, they can be incorporated into short stories.
 Then, students can identify the idiom and the meaning.
 As an extra challenge, students can even write their own short stories with idioms!
 To build relationships, they can even share stories with each other and have classmates find idioms in each story.

 Figurative language can be tough to learn!
-However, with these Simile and Metaphor Examples and the idiom tips and tricks above, students will develop a deeper understanding.
+However, with these figurative language articles helping you teach about Similes and Metaphors, onomatopoeia, personification, and the idiom tips and tricks above, students will develop a deeper understanding.
 When this happens, they will improve their comprehension whenever reading contains figurative language.
 Also, before you know it, students will begin to regularly use figurative language in their conversations!

 If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
 By joining Kirsten’s Kaboodle, you will also receive FREE idiom task cards!